azizko1337/oskartur-bot/README.md

 # OSKARTUR-BOT

 ## This application was destined to check free driving lessons in driving school every 10-20 minutes (randomly).
-If it will see free drives on website app will send an email.
+If it will see free drives on website app send an email.

 ## Is this app still usable?